 Whether you have short-term disability or you rely on EI, it’s important to understand how these recent changes can impact your employee benefits plan.
 There’s a bit of confusion around this, so let’s look at how it works and what you need to know.

-1. What’s Changed to the EI program and employee benefits?
+1. What Are the Changes to the EI program and employee benefits?

-It was announced at the end of 2022 that EI sickness benefits will be extended from 15 weeks to 26 weeks, meaning that Canadians are now eligible to receive up to 26 weeks of EI sickness benefits if they are sick and need time off work to get well.
+At the end of 2022, Canadian Government announced that they will be extending EI sickness benefits from 15 weeks to 26 weeks.
+This means that Canadians are now eligible to receive up to 26 weeks of EI sickness benefits if they are ill and need time off work to get well.
 Employee benefits plans typically include a waiting period of 17 weeks to access long-term disability (LTD) benefits.
 But with the EI extension, many are looking at increasing the LTD waiting period to 26 weeks.
-Some might think that delaying an employee’s access to long-term disability benefits will lower their rates but we’re actually seeing that carrier rates have been increasing as a result of matching the EI program waiting period with your LTD employee benefits.
+Some might think that delaying an employee’s access to long-term disability benefits will lower their rates.
+To the contrary, carriers are actually increasing rates as a result of extending the LTD waiting period.

 2. Why Would LTD Rates Increase?